Oyindaol/ScrabbleBoardGame/README.md

 ### Documentation

 Documentation for this project can be found **here**.
-- NOTE: Link not added yet
+- NOTE: Link not added yet.

 ### Demo
 The project demo for this milestone can be found below: